-WEBER INC. CLASS ACTION ALERT: - GuruFocus.com
+WEBER INC. CLASS ACTION Alert: - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS SEPTEMBER 27, 2022

-NEW YORK and CHICAGO, Aug.
-16, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of Illinois on behalf of investors of Weber Inc. (“Weber” or the “Company”) (: WEBR) who purchased or otherwise acquired Weber securities pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with the Company’s August 2021 initial public offering (the "IPO" or "Offering").
+NEW YORK and CHICAGO , Aug.
+17, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of Illinois on behalf of investors of Weber Inc. ("Weber" or the "Company") (NYSE: WEBR) who purchased or otherwise acquired Weber securities pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with the Company's August 2021 initial public offering (the "IPO" or "Offering").

 All investors who purchased the shares of Weber Inc. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain request additional information concerning the action at www.whafh.com.